6 Major Mainframe Migration Project challenges and how to avoid themSeptember 20, 2019

-- Utilise the time between the initial code extraction and first delivery to develop a thorough test plan.
+- Utilize the time between the initial code extraction and first delivery to develop a thorough test plan.

 - Develop usable and informative metrics to track progress on a daily or weekly basis.

-- Engage early with the business to identify and prioritise testing.
+- Engage early with the business to identify and prioritize testing.
 Knowing, and having agreement on the scope allows for more accurate estimates of the duration.